Ghost Rider (Robbie Reyes): Powers and abilities

 Robbie differs from previous Ghost Riders, mainly because he is not possessed by a Spirit of Vengeance or any similar demonic entity.
 Rather, he is possessed by the spirit of Eli Morrow, a deceased serial killing Satanist who worked for the Russian mob as a hit-man.
 Despite this, he has abilities similar to his predecessors; he possesses superhuman strength, speed, agility, stamina, and durability potent enough to challenge Thor or Captain Marvel, as well as the natural Rider's capability of conjuring natural and hellish flames.
 He wields a supernaturally strong chain weapon, and can banish people to Hell or outright consume their souls.
+As the All-Rider, Robbie can ride anything as a vehicle.

 Unlike previous Ghost Riders who rode on motorcycles, Robbie drives a 1969 Dodge Charger R/T which he refers to as the Hell Charger.
-The Hell Charger is linked to the Ghost Rider, allowing Robbie in his Ghost Rider form to instantly teleport to and/or merge with the car.
-It also acts as a warp hub which he can shadowmeld with to warp things (himself or others) over varying distances using shadows.
+The Hell Charger is linked to the Ghost Rider, allowing Robbie in his Ghost Rider form to instantly teleport to or merge with the car.
+It also acts as a warp hub with which he can teleport using shadows.
+Furthermore, the Charger possesses high levels of speed that enable it to travel between universes.
 The Charger can also be driven remotely, and Robbie's Ghost Rider form can pass harmlessly through it, allowing it to drive into foes.
 The car's trunk, when opened, acts as a portal through Hell, allowing the Ghost Rider to transport anything, including people, to any location.
-Robbie, through his Hellcharger, can create portals out of hellfire to take himself anywhere he can think of while Eli can change the shape and appearance of their ride.
-Eli is shown to able to take control of Robbie's body whenever he feels that he isn't up to the task or when Robbie gives into negative emotion, which is signified in his human form by a pallid skin tone and his eyes turning orange.
+Robbie, through his Hell Charger, can create portals out of hellfire to take himself anywhere he can think of while Eli can change the shape and appearance of their ride.
+Eli is shown to be able to take control of Robbie's body, which is signified in his human form by a pallid skin tone and his eyes turning orange.
 The vehicle can also contact the spirits of the deceased as it was able to enlist the aid of Tony's dead father Howard Stark to ask for information.

 During his battle with Star Brand, Robbie discovers that he possesses the Penance Stare, which allows him to force anyone who makes eye contact with him to experience all of the pain and suffering they have ever inflicted on others.
 His Ghost Rider form can also evolve into a stronger, more demonic form when Robbie is sufficiently angered, though this transformation is harder to control and more destructive.
-Recently while battling corrupted Celestial's Robbie later realized he'd entrenched a simple tractor with his rider properties.
-Similarly to Daniel Ketch; Robbie's rider transformation changes everything within reach alongside him as well.
+While battling corrupted Celestials, Robbie realized he had entrenched a simple tractor with his rider properties.
+Similarly to Daniel Ketch, Robbie's rider transformation changes everything within reach alongside him as well.